Cost of LivingUpdated May 2026

 Share:XFLRWE

-If you're comparing rent prices costs across cities, Champaign is more affordable than average, coming in about 13% below the national figure.
+If you're comparing rent prices across cities, Champaign is genuinely affordable here — about 16% below what most Americans pay.
 That positions this IL smaller city as one of the more affordable options nationally.
 The local economy — a no-frills economy that rewards practical spending and penalizes no one for being budget-conscious — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Typical Cost Range in Champaign